Shinkansen to Kanazawa

 By the time we had finished looking at everything, I was feeling cold, so we stopped at the market stalls again.
 I decided to buy some sweet potato fries – however, what I received was not at all what I was expecting.
 I thought that the potatoes were being dipped in salt, but it was sugar, and they weren’t sweet potatoes, they were yams.
 Anyway, they tasted good 🙂

-We walked back through the castle grounds and through the market to get back to our hotel, where we agreed to meet Jez an hour later.
+We walked back through the castle grounds and through Kanazawa Market to get back to our hotel, where we agreed to meet Jez an hour later.
 This gave us enough time to organise our panniers and do a bit of work on our bikes.
 My bike had a flat tyre, so Stuart fixed it whilst I did some organising.

-When Jez returned, we had a look on google maps to see where restaurants were located.
+When Jez returned, we had a look at google maps to see where restaurants were located in Kanazawa.
 We could see that there were several clustered in one area, so we headed down into the underpass to find them.

 We walked around and perused the menus, before deciding on a typically Japanese restaurant (the Italian one that sold paella had an English menu, but I wasn’t convinced).

-Everyone has been so helpful so far, but I feel terribly guilty that I do not speak Japanese very well.
+Everyone has been so helpful so far.
+I feel terribly guilty that I do not speak Japanese very well.
 I really think I should have made more effort to get out my textbooks and at least revise what I studied before we came here.
-Fortunately, words are coming back to me, but I’m frustrated when I can’t remember the correct constructions or specific pieces of vocabulary.
+Fortunately, words are coming back to me.
+I’m frustrated when I can’t remember the correct constructions or specific pieces of vocabulary.
 I’ve also limited myself as I don’t have a dictionary.